-Real estate experts have for time immemorial said that the real estate sector is for everyone and that investments made there could be life changing in many ways, for people who haven’t given it much thought.
-Investors can fit real estate investments into their strategy and portfolio even in times when the equities markets remain volatile and other investments remain risky.
+Real estate experts have for time immemorial said that the real estate sector is for everyone and that investments made there could be life-changing in many ways, for people who haven’t given it much thought.
+Investors can fit real estate investments into their strategy and portfolio even when the equities markets remain volatile, and other investments remain risky.

-The housing market is usually the place where real estate investments are made by regular people.
-Home buyers looking to invest in their own home know that it is something they are going to be grateful for.
-Many home owners have a large portion of their value tied to a housing mortgage.
-However buying a primary home where one dwells is not the only way to invest in the real estate sector.
-There are other ways that regular people can invest in the real estate market including buying secondary properties like homes that can be rented out online, real estate income trusts and real estate limited partnerships.
+The housing market is usually the place where regular people make real estate investments.
+Homebuyers looking to invest in their own home know that they will be grateful for it.
+Many homeowners have a large portion of their value tied to a housing mortgage.
+However, buying a primary home where one dwells is not the only way to invest in the real estate sector.
+There are other ways that regular people can invest in the real estate market, including buying secondary properties like homes that can be rented out online, real estate income trusts and real estate limited partnerships.

-“A portion of your portfolio should be in housing or hard assets,” a senior analyst at the Real Estate Investment Network in Vancouver recently told a media organization.
+“A portion of your portfolio should be in housing or hard assets,” a senior analyst at the Real Estate Investment Network in Vancouver recently told a media organisation.
 “Our clients lean towards owning their own homes and direct real estate.
-Our philosophy is that a good piece of real estate is like a blue chip stock.
+Our philosophy is that a good piece of real estate is like a blue-chip stock.
 It won’t make you rich overnight, but it will perform well.”

-However these are vulnerable times, many people are questioning whether it is a wise move to buy real estate at a time like this when prices are falling on a yearly basis.
+However, these are vulnerable times, and many people are questioning whether it is a wise move to buy real estate like this when prices are falling yearly.
 Some experts clarify that buying a primary residence for your own use is not really an investment in a traditional sense.
-It is unlikely you would sell and move out of the area to make a profit if you see prices in the area appreciating, especially if you enjoy living in the house.
+It is unlikely you would sell and move out of the area to profit if you see prices in the area appreciating, especially if you enjoy living in the house.

-A good way to make smart decisions in the real estate sector is to look at trends in the area your property is located.
-Don’t rely on current prices and neighborhood statistics alone; explore other things such as economic development in the area or any new ventures coming up in the future.
+A good way to make smart decisions in the real estate sector is to look at trends in your property’s area.
+Don’t rely on current prices and neighbourhood statistics alone; explore other things such as economic development in the area or any new ventures coming up in the future.

-Similarly while buying a secondary home to use as a vacation property can be a great idea and a good way to bring in some additional income when you aren’t using it, it can be difficult to operate and oversee.
+Similarly while buying a second home to use as a vacation property can be a great idea and an excellent way to bring in some additional income when you aren’t using it, it can be difficult to operate and oversee.
 While prices have increased, so have expectations and expenses.
 The maintenance expenses that come along with a vacation property are sometimes unexpected by buyers.

 Apart from primary and secondary homes, other ways to invest in the real estate sector include REITs (Real Estate Investment Trust) and RELPs (Real Estate Limited Partnership).
-A REIT is a type of security that invests in real estate through property or mortgages and often trades on major exchanges like a stock.
+A REIT is a type of security that invests in real estate through property or mortgages and often trades on major exchanges.
 REITs provide investors with an extremely liquid stake in real estate.
 They receive special tax considerations and typically offer high dividend yields.

-RELPs too are similar; they are essentially privately held versions f REITs.
-They can sometimes be difficult to access for an average home owner or new investor since in some provinces you have to be an accredited investor and have assets above $1 million to invest in them.
-However RELPs aren’t tied to the public markets, which make experts feel reduces the volatility that come with them.
+RELPs too are similar; they are essentially privately-held versions of REITs.
+They can sometimes be difficult to access for an average homeowner or new investor since in some provinces.
+You have to be an accredited investor and have assets above $1 million to invest in them.
+However, RELPs aren’t tied to the public markets, making experts feel reduces the volatility that come with them.